cema-sp/ruby-perf-optim/README.md

 ### Analyze with Statistics

 *Confidence interval* - interval within which we can confidently state the true optimization lies.
-*Level of confidence* - the size of confidence interval.
+*Level of confidence* - the size of the confidence interval.

 Analysis algorithm: